traynor/node-static-auth/README.md

             // enter path to certificate relative to project root
             key: 'path-to-your-privkey',
             cert: 'path-to-your-cert'
-        }
+            // NOTE: HTTP2 requires HTTPS, you've got some bogus certs
+            // for localhost in the example, usable for some demo POC }
     },
     // set basic auth credentials